 Easy creamy Tomato Bisque is the perfect comfort food on a chilly day.
 A savory fusion of tomatoes and aromatic vegetables with the slightest whisper of crushed red pepper heat, blended until smooth and finished with cream and a scatter of crispy croutons.
 So quick and easy to prepare!
 You’ll be enjoying a bowl in less than 30 minutes.

 You might be surprised to see water instead of broth in this Tomato Bisque recipe, but I promise it makes a better soup.
-So many delicious soups are made with a broth or stock base, but in this soup, as with Caldo Verde and Albondigas Soup, water in the right quantity allows flavors to shine where broth might compete.
+So many delicious soups are made with a broth or stock base (like French Onion Soup), but in this soup, as with Caldo Verde and Albondigas Soup, water in the right quantity allows flavors to shine where broth might compete.

 Though it’s hearty enough to be a meal on its own, this Tomato Bisque soup pairs well with almost any main dish (we often serve it with my favorite Turkey Meatloaf).
 At lunch, it’s delicious with a grilled cheese sandwich or, even better, Welsh Rarebit.
 Or skip the toasted croutons replacing them with grilled cheese ‘croutons’ instead, just a grilled cheese sandwich cut into bite size pieces.

 You may think of a seafood stock when you hear the word ‘bisque‘ and though that is the heritage of the term, modern use often refers to a blended soup that includes cream, often red pepper, squash, mushroom and, of course, tomato!